 We've got four ways to make your jobs stand out in a crowded job market.

-Our Customer Success Managers starting with a quick Google search of their own jobs.
-What they find is often an eye-opener, with surprises about what their competitors are offering
+Our Account Managers start with a quick Google search of their own jobs.
+What they find is often an eye-opener, with surprises about what their competitors are offering:

 - Huge sign-on bonuses